grantcarthew/start-prototype/docs/cli/start-config-context.md

 **No contexts configured:**

 ```
-No contexts configured in global config.
+No contexts configured.

-Use 'start config context new global' to create a context.
+Use 'start config context new' to create a context.
 ```

 Exit code: 1